 Indications of political will to tackle a disease concentrated among marginalized populations raise deeper questions: Is there political will to confront the conditions driving marginalized population’s heightened vulnerability to TB – the underlying conditions driving marginalization themselves?
 Is there political will to earnestly address health inequity and its drivers?

 The Sustainable Development Goals sought to put the commitment to leave no one behind at the center of development and health policymaking.
-If that commitment is to be more than just words – and to WHO’s credit, it is developing an expanding toolkit to assist countries in this effort (such as this and this) – countries should develop comprehensive health equity programs of action, an approach that could also powerfully amplify present efforts to end TB.
+If that commitment is to be more than just words – and to WHO’s credit, it is developing an expanding toolkit to assist countries in this effort (such this report on health inequity) – countries should develop comprehensive health equity programs of action, an approach that could also powerfully amplify present efforts to end TB.

 Health equity programs of action would be systematic approaches to deciding on and acting upon measures required to narrow – and ultimately end – health inequities within countries, developed through national leadership and inclusive, empowering approaches, identifying specific actions and targets, backed with robust accountability.
 They would follow seven principles, and could be incorporated into national health plans or national development strategies, though separately developed health equity programs of action are another option.
 The principles could also be applied to national TB strategies or other disease strategies, as well as being the foundation for municipal or other sub-national efforts to address health inequity.